FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/_index.md

    </tbody>
 </table>

-For each command, the <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> command interface performs the following
+For each command, the {{< TransferCFT/componentshortname  >}} command interface performs the following
 actions:

 -   Checks the syntax